-Tennessee State University is proud to provide students with many opportunities to attend and participate in lecture series, theatrical events, parades, intercollegiate sports and a broad variety of educational and recreational activities.
-All students who attend university events, including but not limited to sporting events, commencement, convocation, concerts, debates, lecture series, and other events, or who participates in university activities as an attendee, participant, or team member may be recorded, photographed or videotaped.
-By participating in or attending events, students give the university permission to use their image, likeness, and voice to publish the same in any form of publication, including but not limited to print, electronic, video or Internet.
+Tennessee State University is proud to provide students with many opportunities to attend and participate in lecture series, theatrical events, parades, intercollegiate sports and a broad variety of other educational and recreational activities.
+All students who attend university events, including but not limited to sporting events, commencement, convocation, concerts, and debates, lecture series, or who participate in university activities as an attendee, participant, or team member may be recorded, photographed or videotaped.
+By participating in or attending events, students give the university permission to use their image, likeness, and voice to publish the same in any form of publication.
+This includes but not limited to print, electronic, video or Internet publications.
 Such materials may be used for educational or commercial purposes without payment from Tennessee State University.